> The Young Tradition > Songs > The Whitsuntide Carol

 The Young Tradition sang The Whitsuntide Carol in 1967 on their second album, So Cheerfully Round.
-Heather Wood commented in the album liner notes:
+Heather Wood noted:

 The Whitsuntide Carol which we sing was collected from Thomas Coningsby of Whaddon in Cambridgeshire.
 He tells how the men of the village used to go into the woods on Whit Sunday morning, cut oak branches and lay them on the doorsteps of all the houses.
 Then they would go round in a group singing this carol.
 It seems strange that the high moral tone of the early verses should be linked with what is obviously a pagan custom.

-English Tapestry (Ruth and Brian Britain and at the time Andrew Taylor) sang Whitsuntide Carol in 1974 on the fundraiser album The First Folk Review Record.
+English Tapestry (Ruth and Brian Britain and at that time Andrew Taylor) sang Whitsuntide Carol in 1974 on the fundraiser album The First Folk Review Record.
 The liner notes commented:

 Published as The Whitsun Song in English Dance and Song, Vol. XXXVI, No. 1; tune recorded by Peter Kennedy from Thomas Coningsby, 1956.
 Arranged by Brian Britain.

 Lynne Heraud and Pat Turner sang the Whitsuntide Carol in 2007 on their WildGoose CD September Days.
 They noted:

 This song was collected from Thomas Coningsby of Whaddon, Cambridgeshire and entered into our psyche from the singing of the Young Tradition.

 Now Whitsuntide is come you very well do know,